masrafulislam/TimeTreasure---Stopwatch-Productivity-App/README.markdown

 ## Limitations
 - The app is designed for single-user, local use and does not support multi-user or cloud-based storage.
 - The daily reset occurs at midnight based on the system clock and requires the app to be running.
-- The graph displays data for the last 7 days only, and session history shows the last 10 sessions.
+- The graph displays data for the last 7 days only, and the session history shows the last 10 sessions.
 - No network or file I/O beyond JSON storage is implemented.

 ## Future Improvements